 Segment information has been prepared in accordance with the Segment Reporting topic of FASB ASC 280.
-Our current reportable segments consist of (i) North American OTC Healthcare, (ii) International OTC Healthcare and (iii) Household Cleaning.
+Our current reportable segments consist of (i) North American OTC Healthcare and (ii) International OTC Healthcare.
+We sold our Household Cleaning segment on July 2, 2018; see Note 3 for further information.
 We evaluate the performance of our operating segments and allocate resources to these segments based primarily on contribution margin, which we define as gross profit less advertising and promotional expenses.